towalink/wgfrontend/README.md

 There are already a lot of user interfaces for administering WireGuard configuration files available.
 However, many of them have a bunch of dependencies, require root privileges to operate, or are a hassle to set up. "wgfrontend" provides a user interface that can be easily installed by just installing a package from Python's package repository PyPi (i.e. using pip).

-IMPORTANT NOTE: This tool is still in development stage.
-Bug reports are appreciated.

 This little tool is independent of the Towalink site connectivity solution (see https://towalink.readthedocs.io).

 ---